grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### The pursuing sub after the Prospect in the shortcut)

 The _Prospect_ moved into the small channel between the huts, backtracking the route it had come in by.
 Sir Piero had them moving faster this time though, kicking up enough wake to slosh up against the bottoms of the huts, but just short of driving water into the huts.
-That did not prevent residents from coming out and cursing their passing though.
+That did not prevent residents from coming out and cursing their passing.

 As before, they wound their way through the small homes.
 Sir Piero faced the bow and scanned the path in front of them with binoculars.
 Occasionally he cupped a hand around his mouth and yelled forward loudly in various local languages to try to get a local fisherman or kids rowing tiny coracles to make way for the _Prospect_ to pass.
-He kept up a never ending stream of instructions to Hemi and Bastian below, making tiny corrections in their course to keep them in the center of the narrow passage.
+He kept up a never-ending stream of instructions to Hemi and Bastian below, making tiny corrections in their course to keep them in the center of the narrow passage.

-Percy rode her boat facing the stern, on the lookout for the thing she feared --- the black shadow of the sub rising up somewhere back in their wake among the densely-clustered huts.
+Percy rode her boat facing the stern, on the lookout for the thing she feared --- the black shadow of the sub rising up somewhere back in their wake, among the densely-clustered huts.

 She was just beginning to believe the _Grackle_ may have gone for the bait and followed the _Gnat_ when she heard a muffled thump and crunching wood coming from some distance behind.
 The sounds bounced over the thatched roofs of the huts.
 Through her binoculars she saw long boards, clumps of thatch, and huge splinters shooting up into the air.
 Every few seconds, another hollow thump and crunch, followed by more splintering wood.